mmistakes/jekyll-theme-basically-basic/_portfolio/sentinel-composite.md

   thumbnail: /assets/images/portfolio/hokkaido.png
 ---

 I created a process that outputs clear-sky satellite images of ANY location on the globe.
 The process is fully automated and can return a clear tile given a Setninel-2 cell.
-It works for locations that are very hard to process, including areas that have near year-round cloud cover like the tropics.
+It even works for locations that are typically hard to process, like the tropics where there is almost year-round cloud cover.
 Read on to see examples and find out how I pulled off this feat.

 ## Inspiration
 I was inspired to create my own process after working on an identical task for [Axelspace](https://www.axelspace.com/).
-The company ended up using a method that allowed it to retain full precision, multispectral, and the most recent data to create global mosaics.
-I wanted to branch this off into a personal project after realizing [creating basemaps](https://danielhoshizaki.com/2021/10/07/dem-processing.html) can be really cool and make great looking visuals for GIS projects.
-That said, I wasn't too concerned about the most recent data or maintaining radiometric accuracy, I just wanted a good looking map that was visually appealing.
+The company ended up developing a method that allowed it to retain full precision, multispectral, and the most recent data to create global mosaics.
+I wanted to take a different approach and be able to use the data for future personal GIS visualization projects.
+To that end, I wasn't too concerned about the most recent data or maintaining radiometric accuracy, I just wanted a good looking map that was visually appealing.

-My goal was to create an artistic map that "felt" awesome.
-I surprized even myself when I actually pulled it off!
+I wasn't sure that I could pull it off, but I ended up surprizing myself when I saw the results!

 <p align="center">
   <img src="/assets/images/portfolio/hokkaido2.png" width="300"/>